top of page

 Customer Acquisition

 PR drives new customers.
 Instant new customers are secured when they click through a link to your website or search your brand after seeing a piece of press coverage.
 Some customers take longer to acquire.
-Our subtle and continuous messaging persuades them to shop with your brand.
-The customers who take longer to convince often come to your website ready to purchase without needing any other convincing.
-They have been absorbing all of the positive messaging around your brand and want to enjoy the benefits immediately.
+While it’s unlikely that a customer will convert at first glance, consistent coverage, exposure and subtle messaging can help persuade customers to shop with your brand.

 Customer Loyalty